 Applicants who choose not to declare their First Nations or Inuit status will be assessed in the same pool as the regular Quebec university cohort.

-1 To be eligible for the program, an applicant must be a member of the First Nations or Inuit community, under the Indian Act (RSC, C1-5) or in the Inuit client registry.
-Valid First Nations or Inuit status must be confirmed with the QFNIFMP coordinator.
-You must identify yourself to program coordinator, Yves Sioui, at Yves [dot] Sioui [at] cssspnql [dot] com, or 418-842-1540, ext.
-235, as soon as possible to confirm First Nations or Inuit status.
-Mr. Sioui can also answer any questions you have about the QFNIFMP program.
+To be eligible for the program, an applicant must be a member of the First Nations or Inuit community, under the Indian Act (RSC, C1-5) or in the Inuit client registry.
+Valid First Nations or Inuit status must be confirmed with the QFNIFMP coordinator and a copy of the status card must be submitted to the First Nations of Quebec and Labrador Health and Social Services Commission (FNQLHSSC, Wendake) before March 13, 2017.
+You must identify yourself to program coordinator, Yves Sioui at Yves [dot] Sioui [at] cssspnql [dot] com, or 418-842-1540, ext.
+2710, as soon as possible to confirm First Nations or Inuit status.
+Mr. Sioui is happy to answer any questions you may have about the QFNIFMP program.

 If you would like to apply for admission to the MDCM program at McGill University as a candidate, you must:

 - be First Nations under the Indian Act(RSC, C1-5)or Inuit(registered in the Inuit client registry) and confirmed status as a member of the First Nations or Inuit of Quebec.
 Valid First Nations or Inuit status must be confirmed with the QFNIFMP coordinator and a copy of the status card must be submitted to the First Nations of Quebec and Labrador Health and Social Services Commission (FNQLHSSC, Wendake) before March 13, 2017;

 - declare your aboriginal status on your application form;

 - meet the general requirements for admission to the MDCM program (university applicants) or Med-P program (CEGEP applicants);